top of page

 Yes.
 NPC gladly accepts—and has developed—work by playwrights from around the globe.
 We’ll note that the script submitted must be accessible to English-speaking readers.
 To participate in the National Playwrights Conference, international writers must have the right to work in the United States.
 Unfortunately, our small staff size precludes the O’Neill from assisting with visa applications; however, previous applicants have found the resources on the U.S. Department of State's website useful.

-• If your play had a reading or a workshop, or if scripts were still in your actors’ hands at the time of the performance, we do not consider that a “professional production.”
-However, please note that you will need to share the play’s full development history on your NPC application—any previous readings or workshops included.
+• If your play had a reading, staged reading, or workshop—or if scripts were still in your actors’ hands at the time of the performance—we do not consider that a “professional production.”
+However, you are required to share the play’s full development history on your NPC application, which includes any previous readings, staged readings, or workshops.

 • If your play was produced by a college or university theater, we do not consider that a “professional production.”